ROS Workspace

 What is the diference on setup.bash in the underlay an local_setup.bash in the overlay?

-• setup.bash in the overlay under ~/<YOUR WORKSPACE>/install/setup.bash enables the current workspace as well as the underlay it was created in.
+setup.bashin the underlay under/opt/ros/<DISTO>/setup.bashenables all the packages in the underlay.local_setup.bashin the overlay under (usually)~/<YOUR WORKSPACE>/install/local_setup.bashenables the ONLY the current workspace.setup.bashin the overlay under~/<YOUR WORKSPACE>/install/setup.bashenables the current workspace as well as the underlay it was created in.

 Important: